- Log in to your Hull York Medical School Office 365 email account and access Microsoft Teams

 Include system audio – further guidance

-Sharing your system audio lets you stream your computer audio to meeting participants through Teams (useful for playing a video or audio clip) *only supported on Windows devices.
+Sharing your system audio lets you stream your computer audio to meeting participants through Teams (useful for playing a video or audio clip).
 When you share, all your system audio, including notifications, will be included in the meeting.
 Please access the following link for further guidance from the Microsoft support page: share system audio in a Teams meeting.

 Taking or giving control of the screen